Kubernetes Course Labs

 If your cluster doesn't have LoadBalancer support, the EXTERNAL-IP field will stay at <pending> forever

-External Services also create a ClusterIP, so you can access them internally.
+External Services also create a ClusterIP, so you can access them internally from Pods.

 You always need to use the Service port for communication: